Bergen was once the capital of Norway.

 16. Bike Bergen and Area

-This is no doubt one of the best things to do in Bergen Norway in summer is explore it by bike.
+This is no doubt one of the coolest things to do in summer is explore it by bike.

 Especially when visiting Bergen in June, July and August, biking the area is one of our favorite things to do around.